Nothing to do with Des and Mick! Except that they are big Eurovision fans - but then again, who isn't?!

 In 1996, the year that the scoreboard went virtual for the first (and last) time, the UK entered Gina G singing 'Ooh Aah...Just a Little Bit', which to be proved a worldwide hit in the charts, but only managed eighth place at Eurovision, as Ireland notched up their fourth win in five years.

 For the first and only time in 1996, a non-televised pre-selection process took place in order to whittle down the 29 entering countries to 22.
 Only the host country, Norway, was guaranteed a place.
 Furious following their disqualification in 1996, Germany threatened to pull out of the contest for good.
-As they are one of the biggest contributors to the EBU, the 'Big Four' rule was subsequently introduced meaning Germany, France, the United Kingdom and Spain are now guaranteed a place in the Eurovision Song Contest final every year.
+As they are one of the biggest contributors to the EBU, the 'Big Four' rule was eventually introduced, meaning Germany, France, the United Kingdom and Spain are now guaranteed a place in the Eurovision Song Contest final every year.
 And as for the pre-qualifier, it was never used again - the relegation system was reintroduced in 1997.

 Next page: 1997-2000